-In its assessment of the recoverable amounts of the groups of CGUs, the Company performed a sensitivity analysis of key assumptions used in the impairment testing models, being: discount rates, forecasted EBITDA growth and annual growth rates.
+In its assessment of the recoverable amounts of the groups of CGUs, the Company performed a sensitivity analysis of key assumptions used in the impairment testing models, being discount rates, forecasted EBITDA growth, royalty rate, and annual growth/attrition rates.
 The results of the sensitivity analysis show that some of the CGU's remain sensitive to a reasonable change in underlying significant assumptions.
-The Commodity Information group of CGUs remain sensitive to forecasted EBITDA, annual growth rates and discount rate.
-Certain CGUs within the BC Community group of CGUs remain sensitive to changes in royalty rates and discount rates.
+No CGUs remain sensitive after the impairments taken in the year.